chaitanyathengdi/git-prompt/README.md

 1. Indicators of:

-  * untracked, modified, or added files to the index.
+  * untracked, modified, or added files to the index
-  * merge conflicts.
+  * merge conflicts
   * sync with origin(+ is ahead, - is behind)
   * incomplete/complete merge/rebase
+  * stashed changes

 2. The current branch and refname for HEAD